-Although approximately 33% of issued shares are held by the President and Representative Director of the Company, Tomiya Takamatsu, Chairman/Director Tomihiro Takamatsu, and the asset management company under their direct control, many of our shareholders are private investors and are from a wide range of backgrounds.
+Although approximately 34% of issued shares are held by the President and Representative Director of the Company, Tomiya Takamatsu, Chairman/Director Tomihiro Takamatsu, and the asset management company under their direct control, many of our shareholders are private investors and are from a wide range of backgrounds.
 With the exception of the President and Chairman/Director of the Company, none of the founder-related shareholders are presently involved in the management of the company, and as voting rights are executed at the discretion of each individual, there is no difference in terms of position between them and general shareholders.
-With regard to shares of the Company that are held by founder-related shareholders, it is suspected that they will become further divided through assignment, inheritance and other disposition at the discretion of the individuals involved and according to the circumstances that surround them.
-In light of the above, there is always the possibility that a large-scale acquisition may occur that will have a negative impact on the corporate value of the Group and be contrary to the best interests of shareholders.
+With regard to shares of the Company that are held by founder-related shareholders, it is suspected that they will become further divided through assignment, inheritance and other disposition at the discretion of the above, there is always the possibility that a large-scale acquisition may occur that will have a negative impact on the corporate value of the Group and be contrary to the best interests of shareholders.
 The following are but two examples.